-Line 1a and line 1i.
-Line 1a identifies the person that is filing Form 3520.
-If you and your spouse are filing a joint Form 3520, put your names and taxpayer identification numbers in the same order as they appear on your Form 1040, U.S. Individual Income Tax Return, or Form 1040-SR, U.S. Tax Return for Seniors, and check the box on line 1i.
+Line 1a.
+This line identifies the person that is filing Form 3520.
+If you and your spouse are both making transfers to the same trust and you file joint returns, you may file only one Form 3520.
+Put the names and taxpayer identification numbers in the same order as they appear on your Form 1040, U.S. Individual Income Tax Return.

 Line 1j.
-Generally, enter the name of the Service Center where you file your income tax return in the entry space provided on line 1 i on page 1 of the form.
+Generally, enter the name of the Service Center where you file your income tax return in the entry space provided on line 1j on page 1 of the form.

 However, if you are an executor filing a Form 3520 with respect to a U.S. decedent, provide both the name of the Service Center where the decedent's final income tax return will be filed, and the name of the Service Center where Form 706 will be filed, if applicable.
 Please enter the information as follows.
 First enter the name of the Service Center where the decedent's final income tax return will be filed.
-Then, if applicable, enter the name of the Service Center where Form 706 will be filed, followed by "(estate tax return)."
+Then, if applicable, enter the name of the Service Center where Form 706 is filed, followed by "(estate tax return)."